-If you have a schema then theirs none of that.
-If its not valid against the schema then were not interested in it, you can then put the onus back on them to make it right
+If you have a schema then there is none of that.
+If it's not valid against the schema then we are not interested in it, you can then put the onus back on them to make it correct.

 - Validation - You can take an XML document, and check that it complies with your schema.
-In fact validators are now so fast that many companies will not allow data into there process flows unless its valid against the schema.
-This entry point validation ensures that all data moving through the system is valid, and massively lowers the overheads caused by invalid messages.
+In fact, validators are now so fast that many companies will not allow data into there process flows unless its valid against the schema.
+This entry point validation ensures that all data moving through the system is valid, and massively lowers the overhead caused by invalid messages.